Last Updated on June 22, 2022 by Oddmund Groette

 If you don’t want to use daily bars, you circumvent by changing the code to intraday data, for example, in minutes, and easily program it to send an order at whatever time you like.
 We use Amibroker and Tradestation, and this is done by coding sections in different timeframes.

 How to buy at the close without using an at-the-close order in Amibroker

 You don’t need to change to minute bars bar in Amibroker.
-Amibroker has a function that lets you count the remaining seconds of the bar and thus you can easily use daily bars and don’t “waste” time making it more complicated like in Tradestation:
+Amibroker has a function that lets you count the remaining seconds of the bar and thus you can easily use daily bars.
+In our Amibroker course, we have a separate lesson that covers how to do this.